yetanotherco/yet-another-bridge/docs/about_yab/FAQ.md

 ## What chains are currently supported?

-Currently, Starknet is the only supported chain.
+Both Starknet and ZKSync are supported by YAB.

-We are working on integrating ZkSync in the near future, so stay tuned for further updates!
+We are working on integrating almost every other rollup in the near future, so stay tuned for further updates!

 ## How can I get in touch with the team?